Misuse of statistics

-The false statistics trap can be quite damaging for the quest for knowledge.
-For example, in medical science, correcting a falsehood may take decades and cost lives.
+The consequences of such misinterpretations can be quite severe.
+For example, in medical science, correcting a falsehood may take decades and cost lives; likewise, in democratic societies, misused statistics can distort public understanding, entrench misinformation, and enable governments to implement harmful policies without accountability.

 Misuses can be easy to fall into.
-Professional scientists, even mathematicians and professional statisticians, can be fooled by even some simple methods, even if they are careful to check everything.
+Professional scientists, mathematicians and even professional statisticians, can be fooled by even some simple methods, even if they are careful to check everything.
 Scientists have been known to fool themselves with statistics due to lack of knowledge of probability theory and lack of standardization of their tests.

 Definition, limitations and context

 One usable definition is: "Misuse of Statistics: Using numbers in such a manner that – either by intent or through ignorance or carelessness – the conclusions are unjustified or incorrect."
-The "numbers" include misleading graphics discussed elsewhere.
-The term is not commonly encountered in statistics texts and no authoritative definition is known.
+The "numbers" include misleading graphics discussed in other sources.
+The term is not commonly encountered in statistics texts and there is no single authoritative definition.
 It is a generalization of lying with statistics which was richly described by examples from statisticians 60 years ago.

 The definition confronts some problems (some are addressed by the source):